top of page

 Know before you go

-• The trail is relatively well-marked, but there are numerous junctions throughout.
-In general, I found the trail easy to follow, but I did have to stop and check my map a few times just make sure I wasn't turning too early so I could stay on the full outer loop.
+• The trail is fairly well-marked, but there are numerous junctions.
+I found it helpful to stop and check my map a few times to ensure I stayed on the full outer loop.

-• A dirt road leads to the trailhead, which can close during winter.
-While it is drivable in all sedans in good conditions, it's worth checking the NPS page for any updates.
+• The road to the trailhead is unpaved and can close during winter.
+It’s usually fine for sedans in good conditions, but check the NPS site for updates.

 Trail Modifications